 The share of transport in oil product consumption rose from 53% in 2010 to around 2/3 in 2020.
 Conversely, the share of households and services in oil product consumption declined from 15% to 12% in 2020.

 Natural Gas Consumption

-Gas consumption has increased rapidly since 2014 (+3.5%/year), reaching 2.9 bcm in 2019, spurred by the commissioning of the Sisak-3 CCGT power plant in 2015, but fluctuating in accordance with hydropower availability.
-It dropped by an average of 4.2%/year between 2007 and 2014.
-According to preliminary statistics, gas consumption rose by 4% in 2020.
+Gas consumption has increased rapidly since 2014 (+3.7%/year), reaching 3 bcm in 2020, spurred by the commissioning of the Sisak-3 CCGT power plant in 2015, but fluctuating in accordance with hydropower availability.
+In 2020, lower hydropower generation contributed to a 23% surge in gas consumption in the power sector and a 4.6% hike in total gas consumption.
+According to preliminary estimates, it dipped by 6% in 2021 to 2.9 bcm.

 Graph: NATURAL GAS CONSUMPTION (bcm)